 The Mustard Seed Ministry: every third Monday of a month a group of folks gather at the New Braintree Town Hall Kitchen to prepare a meal for the Mustard Seed Ministry in Worcester and Jeremiah’s Inn.
 Folks take the meal to Worcester and help serve the meal at The Mustard Seed and drop off prepared food for Jeremiah’s Inn.
-If you would like to learn more about this ministry, want to assist in preparing or would like to serve the meal, please leave a message at the church office
+If you would like to learn more about this ministry, want to assist in preparing or would like to serve the meal, please leave a message at the church office.

-Gilbertville Food Pantry: 179 Main Street, Gilbertville, MA – 01031; 413-477-6635
+Hardwick Food Pantry: 179 Main Street, Gilbertville, MA – 01031; 413-477-6635

 Provides a food pantry and farmers’ market coupons.
-Pantry hours: 1st and 3rd Friday: 9:30 – 11:30 AM.
+Pantry hours: 1st and 3rd Friday: 9:30 – 11:00 AM.
 (During July and August, the first Friday only)

-We began our studies in January with a focus on the parables in the Gospel of Matthew.
+Last year we began our studies in January with a focus on the parables in the Gospel of Matthew.
 Each week each student selected a parable to analyze and understand its message.
 We then identified a reading, psalm, and hymn which conveyed the same message and shared our new knowledge with our fellow students.
 This method of study truly broadened our awareness and knowledge of the psalms and hymns as well as the parables.

-We are just completing a study of Leviticus and Numbers, the third and fourth books of the Bible, which chronical the 40 years between when the Israelites left the slavery of Egypt and when they were just entering the holy land that God promised to their forefathers.
+We completed a study of Leviticus and Numbers, the third and fourth books of the Bible, which chronical the 40 years between when the Israelites left the slavery of Egypt and when they were just entering the holy land that God promised to their forefathers.
 We learned much about the rituals and laws set by God to enable the Israelites to lead a holy life and share a close relationship with God.
 We also learned much about the power of God’s will and his commitment to his children.